Can You Have A Yeast Infection Without Discharge? | Essential Insights

 What causes a yeast infection without noticeable discharge?

-A yeast infection can occur without noticeable discharge due to various factors, including antibiotic use, hormonal changes, and individual immune responses.
+A yeast infection can occur without noticeable discharge due to various factors, including antibiotic use, hormonal changes, diabetes, immune changes, and individual symptom patterns.
 These factors can disrupt the natural balance of microorganisms in the body.

 This imbalance allows Candida to overgrow, leading to symptoms even when traditional signs like discharge are absent.